 — Angelo dela Cruz, Filipino truck driver.
 Kidnapped July 4.
 Freed July 22 after Philippines withdrew 51 troops from Iraq.

-— Also freed: 21 Turks, 13 Jordanians, 10 Lebanese, five Japanese, five Chinese, three Kenyans, three Czechs, three Italians, three Indians, two Russians, two Egyptians, a Pakistani, a Somali, a Frenchman, a Pole, a Syrian-Canadian, and an Arab Christian from East Jerusalem.
+— Also freed: 34 Turks, 14 Jordanians, 13 Lebanese, seven Egyptians, five Japanese, five Chinese, three Kenyans, three Czechs, five Italians, three Indians, two Indonesians, two Canadians, two Russians, an Australian, a Briton, an American, an Iranian, a Pakistani, a Somali, a Frenchman, a Pole, a Syrian-Canadian, and an Arab Christian from East Jerusalem.

 MISSING IN IRAQ

 — U.S. Army Spc.
-Keith M. Maupin, 20, of Batavia, Ohio.
-Disappeared April 9 after an attack on a fuel convoy.
+Keith M. Maupin (search), 20, of Batavia, Ohio.
+Disappeared April 9 after attack on a fuel convoy.
 Arab television reported June 29 that he was killed but did not broadcast a video it said showed his shooting death.
 U.S. military could not confirm that a man shown being shot in videotape was Maupin; he is officially listed by the military as missing.

-— William Bradley and Timothy Bell.
-American contract truckers last seen after April 9 convoy attack.
+— William Bradley of Chesterfield, N.H., and Timothy Bell of Mobile, Ala.
+Truckers last seen after April 9 convoy attack.

 RETURNED FROM IRAQ

 — Marine Cpl.
 Wassef Ali Hassoun.
 Failed to report for duty in Iraq June 20.
 Videotaped images showed him apparently kidnapped.
 Emerged unharmed in Lebanon, July 8.
-Brought back to the United States.
+Returned to the United States.
 Denies having deserted.